-The net benefit score is a measure of the total benefit you receive from using MovieLens minus the time and The net benefit score is a measure of the total benefit you receive from using wovel-ens minus the time an effort you put in.
+The net benefit score is a measure of the total benefit you receive from using MovieLens minus the time and effort you put in.
 The total benefit you receive includes the value of movie recommendations you get from MovieLens, and your enjoyment from rating movies and other fun activities, such as browsing movies.
 This score is computed by using a mathematical model constructed in one of our earlier studies.
 The information used includes your activities on MovieLens and your responses to related questions in the survey.
-The score ranges from 60 to 90
+The score ranges from 60 to 90.

 This message is being sent to you as part of a MovieLens study.
-If you wish to withdraw from the study, please visit http://movielens.umn.edu/consent?action=withdraw
+If you wish to withdraw from the study.